Machine Learning on Linera

 Hardware Acceleration

-Although SIMD instructions are supported by the service runtime, general purpose GPU hardware acceleration is currently not supported.
-Therefore, performance in local model inference degraded for larger models.
+Although SIMD instructions are supported by the service runtime, general purpose GPU hardware acceleration is not currently supported.
+Therefore, performance in local model inference is degraded for larger models.

 On-Chain Models